 - We measure individual and corporate performance, which includes metrics on our commitment to sustainable practices.

 - Our network of community partners has grown tremendously.

-- We engage in multi-stakeholder and multi-disciplinary conversations and actions on conservation of natural capital.
+- We engage in multi-stakeholder and multi-disciplinary conversations and actions on the conservation of natural capital.